AdityaJainPansari/Airplane_Simulator_OpenGL/README.md

 * Health goes ZERO
 * Fuel Tank goes EMPTY

+# Camera Views
+* Plane View
+	This is a view from the plane’s position where only a part of the world in front is visible.
+In other words, in this view, we see what the plane sees, as if we were the plane.
+* Fuel Tank goes EMPTY

 # Bonus
 * Sounds have been added
 * Compass on dashboard